- Live in Buffalo

 12 - 2 PM

 Here in the fall?
-Enjoy picking your own apples and take a hayride at Deer Lake Orchard.
+Enjoy picking your own apples and take a hayride at Deer Lake Orchard or walk the corn maze at Apple Jack Orchards.
 Enjoy a hot caramel apple sundae or a slice of fresh baked apple pie.
 Then wash it all down with a tall glass of hard cider!

 So many things to do, so much to experience, and warm people to greet you—all within an easy drive!